 We could also calculate the priority of the requirements.
-Two possible exemplar metrics are given in Table 5.
-The first, Priority1, is defined as the value of a goal divided by its proportional cost and the second, Priority2, as the value of the goal multiplied by the complement of its proportional cost.
-These are obviously simplifications of metrics for prioritisation that allow valuable goals that are cheap to be given the go-ahead in favour of valuable expensive goals.
+Two possible exemplar metrics are given in Table 4.
+The first, Priority1, is defined as the value of a goal divided by its proportional cost, the second, Priority2, as the value of the goal multiplied by the complement of its proportional cost.
+These are both obviously simplifications of metrics for prioritization that allow valuable goals that are cheap to be given the go-ahead in favour of valuable expensive goals.
 This allows requirements to be ranked in terms of priority for development.
-Also the values of the risk factors for each goal could be weighted by the goal's priority in order to produce an overall risk profile.
-A manager may have a number of different priority metrics taking value for money, cost and other factors into account [7-10].
+Also the values of the Risk Factors for each goal could be weighted by the goal's priority in order to produce an overall Risk Profile.
+A manager may have a number of different priority metrics taking value for money, cost and other factors into account [2, 12, 13, 10].
 We prefer not to prescribe a particular prioritisation scheme here but rather to leave it to individual choice, depending on the particular circumstances.